The Miranda Jane Hughes Scholarship

 - Study Area

-Philosophy, Arts and Cultural Management, History and Philosophy of Science, Australian Indigenous Studies, English and Theatre Studies, Publishing and Communication, Art History and Art Curatorship, Creative Writing, Media and Communications, Classics and Archaeology, Conservation, History, Hebrew Studies and Jewish Studies, Gender Studies (Interdisciplinary program), Screen and Cultural Studies
+Philosophy, Arts and Cultural Management, History and Philosophy of Science, Australian Indigenous studies, English and Theatre studies, Publishing and Communication, Art History and Art Curatorship, Creative Writing, Media and Communications, Classics and Archaeology, Conservation, History, Hebrew Studies and Jewish Studies, Gender studies (Interdisciplinary program), Screen and Cultural studies

-- undertake publishing initiatives and other dissemination activities and projects aimed at enhancing students’ scholarly abilities and capacity to contribute to their field.
+- publishing initiatives and other dissemination activities and projects aimed at enhancing students’ scholarly abilities and capacity to contribute to their field.

 This scholarship was donated by Professor Julie McLeod and Dr Cherry Collins in honour of Miranda Jane Hughes.
 Miranda was born and raised in Geelong, where she attended Geelong Grammar School.
 She undertook a Bachelor of Arts (Hons) at The University of Melbourne and was a resident of Ormond College.

 Miranda commenced a PhD in the History and Philosophy of Science and worked for many years at Deakin University in a variety of research fellow and research officer roles.
 She maintained a rich intellectual and social life, a compelling sense of humour and an affection for the University of Melbourne and her time there as a student.

 Open to students enrolled in the Faculty of Arts, with, in descending order of priority, preference to be given to: